pulumi/docs/content/blog/platform-engineering-cncf-maturity-model/index.md

 # for details, and please remove these comments before submitting for review.
 ---

 The Platform Engineering & DevOps in-person meetups launched in Berlin with two great speakers.
 This blog article is an overview of Dominik Kress's talk, “What the Heck is the CNCF Platform Working Group?
 Answers from a Member!” where he discussed Cloud Native Platforms, The Platform Maturity Model, and approaching Platforms as Products.
-Learn more about platform engineering and join the conversation on how to get involved with the CNCF Platform Working Group.
-And make sure to check [Platform Engineering & DevOps Series](https://info.pulumi.com/platform-engineering-devops-series) to attend a meetup near you.
+Learn more about platform engineering and how you can get involved with the CNCF Platform Working Group.
+Make sure to check our [Platform Engineering & DevOps Series](https://info.pulumi.com/platform-engineering-devops-series) to find a meetup near you.

 <!--more-->